0xScratch/WEB3.0/NFT/ERC-standards/README.md

-# Sample Hardhat Project
+# Different ERC-standards of NFT

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project demonstrates the various ERC-standards for NFT.

 Try running some of the following tasks: